The Rondelles: Post-break up

 Juliet Swango started her second band, The Foxx, after returning to Albuquerque in 2002.
 In 2004, The Foxx released a self-titled album; in 2007, a second album, Lila, was released on Chicago's Vinyl Countdown Records.
 Lila was recorded and produced by San Francisco's Birdman Records artist Greg Ashley.
-Swango relocated to NYC in 2010 with The Foxx, which disbanded in 2014.
-She joined Phenomenal Handclap Band in 2014, and with co-members Daniel Collás and Monika Heidemann, continues to record and release, with a forthcoming 2023 EP on Brooklyn’s Razor-N-Tape.
-Swango performed backing vocals on Brian Jackson’s 2022 album on BBE, produced by Collás.
+Swango relocated to New York in 2010 with The Foxx, which disbanded in 2014.
+She joined Phenomenal Handclap Band in 2014, and with co-members Daniel Collás and Monika Heidemann, continued to record and release, with a proposed 2023 EP on Brooklyn’s Razor-N-Tape.
+Swango performed backing vocals on Brian Jackson's 2022 album on BBE, produced by Collás.

 Oakley Munson relocated in New York, forming the New York-based band The Witnesses in 2001 (disbanded 2006) and went on to form Puddin' Tang with Kristen Munchheimer.
 He is also played in the Los Angeles-based Old Testament, with Jason Simon of Dead Meadow (Matador Records).
 As of 2016, he plays with The Black Lips.

 The Rondelles played reunion shows in 2007 and 2010.